 The most important detail in the construction of this signal generator is the tuning of the modulator-plate circuit.
-It must be found by using the templates of Chapter 1.

-tuned exactly to the oscillator frequency.
-If the modulator is detuned by 8 kc, there will be an extra $45^{\circ}$ phase shift on one side or other of the carrier, and the system will be unstable with full feedback.
-It is not easy to tune on amplitude alone, because the response is only 30% down at $45^{\circ}$ phase shift.
+It must be tuned exactly to the oscillator frequency.
+If the modulator is detuned by 8 kc, there will be an extra 45° phase shift on one side or other of the carrier, and the system will be unstable with full feedback.
+It is not easy to tune on amplitude alone, because the response is only 30% down at 45° phase shift.
 The phase is very dependent on tuning, so this can be used as a guide: the tuning is rocked to the unstable point on either side of the center frequency and the mean position used as a final setting.